platformio/platformio-vscode-ide/README.md

 Copyright 2017-present PlatformIO <contact@platformio.org>

-The PlatformIO is licensed under the permissive Apache 2.0 license, so you can use it in both commercial and personal projects with confidence.
+The PlatformIO IDE for VSCode is licensed under the permissive Apache 2.0 license, so you can use it in both commercial and personal projects with confidence.